ParthJaiswal20/ML-Model-For-Employee-Resignation-Prediction-/README.md

+Employee Resignation Prediction
 Problem Statement

-	• A multinational company TalentCore Pvt.
-Ltd. has been experiencing a rising number of employee resignations, which increases recruitment cost, project delays, and loss of skilled talent.
+TalentCore Pvt.
+Ltd. is experiencing a rising number of employee resignations, leading to increased recruitment costs, project delays, and the loss of skilled employees.

-	• The HR department wants to build an intelligent ML system that can predict whether an employee is likely to leave the company based on job satisfaction, salary, age, work-life balance, training hours, bonuses, and other work-related factors.
+To address this challenge, the HR department aims to develop an intelligent Machine Learning system that can predict whether an employee is likely to resign based on various job-related and personal factors.

+Key Factors

+The prediction model considers factors such as:

+Job satisfaction
+Salary
+Age
+Work-life balance
+Training hours
+Bonuses
+Other work-related employee metrics

+The goal is to help the HR department identify employees who may be at risk of resignation and support data-driven employee retention strategies.